seth-priestner/Azure-AI-Lab/README.md

 - **Log Analytics** diagnostics (Audit + optional RequestResponse) for hunting
 - Clean **Terraform modules** for network, OpenAI, logging, and APIM

-> ⚠️ **Reality check:** This costs real money while it’s running.
+> ⚠️ **WARNING:** This costs real money while it’s running.
 APIM, Log Analytics, and model usage add up.
-Use dev SKUs, keep retention tight, and **destroy** the env when you’re done.
+Use at the risk of your own wallet.

 ---